Graduate Counselling and Applied Psychology (GCAP) 672

 - Lesson 1: Theoretical and Research Foundations in Group Counselling

-- Lesson 4: Group Counselling - Diversity, Competency, and Ethics
+- Lesson 3: Group Counselling: Diversity, Competence, and Ethics

-- Lesson 5: Issues in Ending Groups and Group Leader and Co-Leader Skills
+- Lesson 6: Group Leader and Co-leader Skills

 To receive credit for GCAP 672, students must submit all of the course assignments.
-The passing grade for the course is 70%.
+The passing grade for the course is 70% and students must obtain of 70% on each summer institute activity to pass the course.
 The assessment structure for GCAP 672: Group Counselling and Process Skills is based on the following course activities, with the percentage weighting of each activity as indicated.
 Your final grade for the course will be a composite mark based on your performance in these course activities.